Portugal

 Civil engineering

-In 2022, among the various segments of the construction sector, civil engineering should have recorded the strongest growth (+4,5% in volume, compared to 2021), assuming the main contribution to the positive development that the construction sector revealed throughout the year.
+In 2023, among the various segments of the construction sector, civil engineering should have recorded the most significant growth (+5.0% in volume compared to 2022), assuming that it made the main contribution to the positive development of the construction sector throughout the year.

-This optimistic forecast is based both on the expectation of the weight of public investment in GDP growth (from 2,6% in 2022 to 3,0% in 2023, according to the European Commission's forecasts) and on the increase in the use of EU funding that Portugal receives from various EU Fund Programmes (mainly Portugal 2030 and PRR – Recovery and Resilience Programme).
+This forecast is based both on the expectation that the weight of public investment in GDP will increase (from 2.7% in 2023 to 3.2% in 2024, according to the European Commission's forecasts) and on the increase in the use of Community funds that Portugal receives from various Community fund programmes (mainly Portugal 2030 and PRR - Recovery and Resilience Programme).

 Prices of construction materials